TCEA’s 3D Design Contest

 - The team’s final design, in a .STL or .OBJ format

 - A digital logbook outlining the team’s step-by-step notes, sketches, and documentation from throughout the design process.
 The logbook should define the problem that is being solved and describe in detail each step of the Engineering Design Process taken during the creation of the invention.

 - A presentation—not to exceed one minute in length—that markets the invention.
 The presentation can be in the form of a video or through any presentation tool, including: PowerPoint, Google Slides, or Prezi.
 Presentations longer than the one-minute limit will not be viewed or considered for judging.

 In entering the contest, all teams and sponsors must adhere to the following rules:

 - Open to grades 6-12, with a competition for grades 6-8 and another for 9-12.
-Students in grades 6-8 may compete in either intermediate or advanced.
-Students in grades 9-12 may compete in advanced only.
+Students in grades 6-8 may compete in either intermediate or advanced divisions.
+Students in grades 9-12 may compete in the advanced division only.

 - Each team will consist of one team sponsor and no more than four students.
 Students may only participate on one team.